 The requests triggered by the Request Schedule are usually made within 15 seconds of the time defined by the schedule.
-Please keep in mind that there can be additional delays caused by a cold start of your model, all model instances being busy with other requests, or by the normal execution delay of batch requests.
+Please keep in mind that there can be additional delays caused by a cold start of your deployment, all deployment instances being busy with other requests, or by the normal execution delay of batch requests.

 After creation, a Request Schedule can be disabled and enabled if you want to pause the schedule for a while without deleting it.